LeoAJ/leoaj.github.com/about.md

 I am also a good problem solver, capable of handling multi-tasks, self-motivated, hard working and a good team member.

-## Current Position: Software Engineer at PayPal
+## Current Position

-I am lead front end engineer in the platform service team to develop and implement developer portal(developer.paypal.com) for PayPal.
+Senior Software Engineer at Walmart Labs

 ## Skills